design & creative collabs

 I have 15+ years of experience as a graphic and brand designer.
 I spent 10 years in marketing agencies, working with strategists, copywriters, idea makers, etc., and learned a bunch of tricks from them.

-So besides graphics, I also usually come up with claims, campaign strategies, or new ways to put the project out there.
+I also usually come up with claims, campaign strategies, or new ways to put the project out there.

 Anything else?